By Nigel M Smith | Indiewire December 2, 2011 at 10:20AM

-So what’s next for you?
-You must have offers coming out your ears.
+What’s next for you?
+You must have a slew of offers.

 Not really.
 For me acting is a passion and an art, and always will only be that.
 I don’t have any rules when it comes to acting.
 I’ll do anything.
 But it depends on the script.
 Either I’ll have passion for the project or I won’t.
 It’s got to fuel me.